API changelog

 April 2025

-FIX: We were made aware when not using the locked logged time feature the Logged-time endpoint returns the locked field as false when our documentation states it should return an integer 1|0.
+• We were made aware when not using the locked logged time feature the Logged-time endpoint returns the locked field as false when our documentation states it should return an integer 1|0.
 To fix this we will start returning 0 in all cases where the lock logged time is not locked (including if the feature is disabled).
-If the logged time entry is locked then the feild will continue to return 1.
+If the logged time entry is locked then the field will continue to return 1.

 February 2025

-• The descriptions for the start_date and end_date fields on Projects and Phases have been improved to reflect that these dates can be set using create and update operations, and the response values may be calculated based on the dates of the associated phases, milestones, allocations, and logged time.
+• The descriptions for the start_date and end_date fields on projects and phases have been improved to reflect that these dates can be set using create and update operations, and the response values may be calculated based on the dates of the associated phases, milestones, allocations, and logged time.

 December 2024